|

 "...radiant heat can crack or

-otherwise damage fine wood flooring.", or
+otherwise damage fine wood flooring."

 "Radiant heat will cause solid hardwood flooring